Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/05-optics-assembly.md

 <AssemblyInstructionBlock title="Step 1: Connecting heater and stirring to the HAT" images={["user-guide/hardware-assembly/heating_connection.jpg","user-guide/hardware-assembly/stirring_connection.jpg"]}>

-1. Open the <Highlight color={colors.orange}>flat flex cable connector</Highlight> on the HAT by pulling the tabs outward, like previously.
+1. Open the <Highlight color={colors.orange}>flat flex cable connector</Highlight> on the HAT by pulling the tabs outward, like done previously.
 2. Insert the flex cable copper-side up.
 3. Push the tabs inward to secure the flex cable.
 4. Insert the stirring power connector into <Highlight color={colors.green}>PWM **channel 1**</Highlight> (unlabelled).